roast-cms/link-tool/README.md

 ## Installation:

-You will need to run a Node.js server and a MongoDB server to manage your links.
+You will need to run a Node.js server and a MongoDB server with Redis caching server to manage your links.
 You will need to manage your links using the pattern described in the API docs (above).
 You will not have to run a separate Node.js server if you already have one -- this app can be added to your `server.js` file (or similar) to work with an `Express.js` router.

 ## To Do:

-- [ ] Initialize project in Node.js with Mongoose (MongoDB)
+- [x] Initialize project in Node.js with Mongoose (MongoDB)
-- [ ] TypeScript and Jest
+- [x] TypeScript and Jest
 - [ ] Add locale selection logic
 - [ ] Allow link disabling/archiving